biemond/puppet/modules/wls/README.md

 - domain creation + domain pack
 - domain OSB creation + domain pack
 - domain OSB + SOA creation + domain pack
+- set the log folder of the WebLogic Domain, Managed servers and FMW

 - can start the AdminServer for configuration
 - create File or JDBC Persistence Store